devfile/devworkspace-operator/docs/dwo-configuration.md

 **Note:** The `path` field must contain the URL to your OpenShift integrated registry given by the cluster.

-Once the backup job is finished the backup archives will be available in the DevWorkspace namespace under a repository with matching Devworkspace name.
+Once the backup job is finished, the backup archives will be available in the DevWorkspace namespace under a repository with a matching Devworkspace name.

-### Regular OCI compatible registry
+### Regular OCI-compatible registry
-To use a regular OCI compatible registry for backups, you need to provide registry credentials.
-Depending on your RBAC policy the token can be provided via a secret in the operator namespace or in each DevWorkspace namespace.
+To use a regular OCI-compatible registry for backups, you need to provide registry credentials.
+Depending on your RBAC policy, the token can be provided via a secret in the operator namespace or in each DevWorkspace namespace.
 Having the secret in the DevWorkspace namespace allows for using different registry accounts per namespace with more granular access control.